brycehenson/thermal_ghost_sim/README.md

   * FLux
   * Resolution

+## To DO
+- benchamrk other ndhitograming codes https://au.mathworks.com/matlabcentral/fileexchange/3957-ndhistc
+- build a correlation calculator library
+- build a wrapper that deals with the chunking & normalization

 ## Methods
 * Radial correlation
   * to give uniform error need to space the bins as 1/r^2